1978 Truth Criterion Controversy: Publication of "Practice is the Sole Criterion for Testing Truth"

 Though experiencing fierce debate, the conflicts within the party were not publicized until the publication of the article "Practice is the Sole Criterion for Testing Truth", while some articles holding a similar opinion were published early.
 In October 1977, Hu Fuming, a philosophy teacher, submitted the article under the title "Practice is the Criterion of Truth" to Guangming Daily, which was later revised and edited by Hu's supporters.
 On May 11, 1978, the revised edition, namingly "Practice is the Sole Criterion for Testing Truth", was published in Guangming Daily, and was reprinted in People's Daily the following day.
 The article created an immediate stir and brought the debate into the public.

 The "Whateverist faction" quickly responded.
 Editor-in-chief of Hongqi commented that "In theory it is absurd; in ideology, it is reactionary; in politics it cuts down [Mao's] banner."
 Wu Lengxi, an influential official of the CCP, stated that the article made "an error in orientation", and denied "the universal of truth of Marxism".
 Zhang Pinghua, the Director of the CCP Central Propaganda Department, openly criticized the article in a lecture with provincial Propaganda Department leaders and provincial Party secretaries responsible for culture and education.
 Various attitudes towards the criterion of truth also existed.

-On June 2, 1978, one month after the publication, Deng expressed his support for the article in a conference.
+On June 2, 1978, one month after the publication, Deng expressed his support for the article in at an All-Army Political Work Conference.
 It is suggested that Deng's speech reconstructed the ideological base of the CCP.
 However, the debate was not ended at that time, as it gradually moved to the point of "the relationship between the criterion and the guiding role of Marxism".
 As Hua's supporters continued to attack the ideological conflicts within the article, Deng and his supporters attempted to reconcile them.
 Deng quoted Mao's "seeking truth from fact" to defend the compatibility between Marxism and the criterion.

-As of the end of June, there is little evidence indicating how the debate will be solved.
+Towards the end of June, there was little evidence indicating how the debate would be solved.